Ben Ford (politician): Honours

 In 1979, Ford was made a Freeman of the City of London.
 From 1978 to 1999, he was a Liveryman of the Gunmakers' Company.
 In 1982, he became a deputy lieutenant of West Yorkshire.
 He became an Honorary Fellow of the Association of International Accountants in 1983.
 In 1976, he was made a Grand Officer of the Order of the Southern Cross in Brazil.

 Personal life

-He married Vera Ada (née Fawcett-Fancet) in 1950, with whom he had three children: Anthony, Paula and Ivan.
-Outside of politics, he lists his recreations as music, shooting, family and reading.
-He lives in Bramhope, Leeds, and is a member of East Ward Labour Club in Bradford.
+Ford married Vera Ada (née Fawcett-Fancet) in 1950, with whom he had three children: Anthony, Paula and Ivan.
+Outside of politics, he listed his recreations as music, shooting, family and reading.
+He lived in Bramhope, Leeds, and was a member of East Ward Labour Club in Bradford.
+Ben Ford died on 17 April 2022, at the age of 97.